 The preferred maximum velocity for peak wet weather flow is 3.0m/s.
-Where a steep grade that will cause a velocity greater than 3.0m/s is unavoidable refer to the Water Services Association of Australia: Sewerage Code of Australia: WSA 02-002 for precautions and design procedures.
+Where a steep grade that will cause a velocity greater than 3.0m/s is unavoidable refer to the Water Services Association of Australia: Sewerage Code of Australia: WSA 02-2014 for precautions and design procedures.

-The minimum velocity for self-cleaning at peak daily flow will be deemed to be 0.6m/s.
+The minimum velocity for self-cleaning at peak daily flow will be deemed to be 0.6m/s for gravity pipelines.
+Refer to Section 5.2.10.7 Rising Mains for minimum velocities for rising mains.

 Piped reticulation system minimum requirements